clemwek/rickNmorty/README.md

 **Challenge:** Loading images efficiently without affecting performance.
 **Solution:** Depending on the project, I used a simple image-loading mechanism with URLSession and caching.
 This can be improved with more functionality or even use a third party library.

-## Testing

-While testing was optional, I implemented basic unit tests for the following components:

-# ViewModel Testing:
-I wrote unit tests for the CharacterListViewModel to verify the filtering logic and ensure that the character list updates correctly when new data is fetched or when the filter changes.

-# Networking Tests:
-I wrote mock tests for the network layer to verify the API calls and ensure proper data handling from the API.

 ## How to Run Tests

 Open the Xcode project.